 Tracking HQ2 Progress

-In the two-plus years since Amazon announced that Arlington would be home to its highly sought-after HQ2, Northern Virginia’s innovation ecosystem has been supercharged.
+Three years after Amazon tapped Arlington as the home of its highly sought-after HQ2, Northern Virginia’s innovation ecosystem has been supercharged.
 HQ2’s campus is taking root in National Landing, comprising parts of Arlington County and the City of Alexandria, overlooking the U.S. Capitol and the Potomac River.
-The sprawling community includes Virginia Tech’s Innovation Campus, transportation infrastructure upgrades to prioritize pedestrian and bicycle traffic, significant retail and affordable housing investments, two 22-story towers currently under construction, and Metropolitan Park, a public open space including a dog park, art walk, and recreation areas.
+The sprawling community will include Virginia Tech’s future Innovation Campus, transportation infrastructure upgrades to prioritize pedestrian and bicycle traffic, significant retail and affordable housing investments, two 22-story towers, and Metropolitan Park, a public open space including a dog park, art walk, and recreation areas.